Stuntlover-TM/simplesettings/README.md

 PlayerKey|10
 ```

+---

-`simplesettings.load()` Loads the .settings file into a dictionary, example:
+`simplesettings.load()` Loads the .settings file into a dictionary; example:

 ```py
 import simplesettings

 print(simplesettings.load())
 ```
-Output:
-`{'PlayerKey': 10}`
+Output: `{'PlayerKey': 10}`

+Note that the `simplesettings.load()` function will automatically convert strings of integers, floats, tuples, lists and dictionaries to the right type,
+don't forget to convert them back to the type you want (which you should be doing anyway x))

+---

-Please feel free to create a pull request
+Please feel free to create a pull request if you encounter any issues or something that could be improved